AndyRDA/habitatrealtydemo/src/content/rentals/7420bf1e-e175-41ee-aa05-8750f44bc65e-3-bedroom-house-to-rent.md

   - src/images/rentals/slangkop/Ensure1280x720 (16).jpg
   - src/images/rentals/slangkop/Ensure1280x720 (17).jpg
   - src/images/rentals/slangkop/Ensure1280x720 (18).jpg
+descTitle: Private Luxury Villa in Klein Slangkop Estate
 ---
-## Private Luxury Villa in Klein Slangkop Estate

 Positioned within the exclusive Klein Slangkop Estate, this north-facing villa offers a sophisticated and private lifestyle in one of the most sought-after locations along the Cape Peninsula.

 The ground floor features spacious open-plan living areas, where the kitchen, dining, and lounge seamlessly flow together—flooded with natural light and designed for easy, elegant indoor outdoor living.
 A separate lounge provides a more intimate space, perfect as a TV room, reading nook, or home office.

 The downstairs bedroom overlooks the lush garden and sparkling pool and comes complete with its own dressing room and en-suite bathroom, ideal as a private guest suite or second master.

 Upstairs, the master suite is a serene sanctuary with spectacular views of Chapman's Peak and Noordhoek Beach.
 Light, sunny, and generously proportioned, it also includes a dressing room and a luxurious en-suite bathroom.

 Adding further versatility, a separate self-contained bachelor unit offers the perfect space for a home office, older children, or visiting guests.
 This is the third bedroom in the home.

 Additional features include a scullery, a double automated garage, garden irrigation, inverter and alarm system.

 Enjoy secure, tranquil coastal living in a home designed for both comfort and style.